Shelford to Cambridge walk

 - Ignore ways off and in 550 metres you pass over a level crossing.
 In another 250 metres you pass under the M11.
 In a further 500 metres, you enter the village of Hauxton and pass the bus stop.
 Continuing along Church Road, ignoring turn-offs, in 440 metres you come to the Church of St Edmunds (worth a visit inside), rejoining the route at point below.

-- In 165 metres keep on the concrete road, with wooden fencing on your left-hand side, and ignore a grassy farm track fork left that goes down beside the river.
-In 45 metres ignore another fork left to continue on, your direction 310°.
+- In 45 metres ignore a fork left to continue on, with treeline on your left and open fields to your right, your direction 310°.
 In a further 180 metres, just before you reach a gated crossing across the railway line [!] veer left downwards to go through a tunnel under the railway, and come up the other side.
 Do not try to cross the railway crossing.

-- In a further 750 metres bend with the road to the left to continue on, your direction 260°, still with the river on your left-hand side, ignoring a turn-off to the right.
+- In 150 metres pass through a field boundary and keeo ahead.
+In a further 600 metres pass through another field boundary and bend with the track to the left to continue on, your direction 260°, still with the river over to your left.

 - In 305 metres go under the M11 motorway bridge.

-- In 730 metres veer right, with a field hedge on your right-hand side, your direction 340°, following the main track.
+- In 325 metres pass through a field boundary and keep ahead.
+In a further 400 metres veer right, with a field hedge on your right-hand side, your direction 340°, following the main track.

 - In 290 metres you come to some farm buildings on your right-hand side, where you veer left with the road, your direction 315°, towards a pair of cottages.
 In 170 metres you pass these cottages.

 - In a further 175 metres, you come to within 25 metres of the A10.
-But here you turn sharp left on a driveway, past car-blocking posts, on a signposted public footpath, your direction 175 degrees, towards a timber-framed house (overgrown by vegetation).
+But here you turn sharp left on a driveway, past a wooden fieldgate, on a signposted public footpath, your direction 175 degrees, towards Hauxton Mill building.
 In 65 metres go over a bridge and straight on.
 In 40 metres go over a mill stream.
 At the end of the Hauxton Mill building you go left, your direction 120 degrees, with the river on your left and a new housing development on your right (where once stood a chemicals factory).

-- In 100 metres take the wooden kissing gate to your left, your direction 165°.
-In 20 metres go through another kissing gate, continuing towards the church.
+- In 200 metres go through the wooden swing gate to your left, your direction 165°.
+In 20 metres go through a wooden kissing gate, and head along the left-hand edge of a field towards the church.